San Juan, Philippines: What to pack, what to wear, and when to go [2023]

 March

-If you vacation in San Juan during March, you will probably see that it is extremely hot and dry with little rain.
+If you visit San Juan during March, you may notice that it is consistently hot and dry with little rain.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the high 60s F (low 20s C).
 Humidity is generally around 60 during the day.
-In terms of precipitation, you can expect it to rain occasionally.
+In terms of precipitation, you can expect it to rain once in a while.

 What to wear/what to pack: